jeltechnologies/sheetmusic/README.md

 ![geoservice-ui](https://github.com/jeltechnologies/geoservices/assets/153366704/d64a41e8-b9ae-4841-bfa3-060d8a43c5c6)

 ## Accuracy
 The accuracy of the service varies per country.
-The accuracy is excellent in North America, China and  most European countries.
-There are exceptions.
+The accuracy is excellent in North America, and  most European countries and good in China.
+But there are exceptions.
 For example the accuracy is less good in Sweden, because there is less quality open data available.

 # Installation and configuration
 To run the geoservice you will need:
 - A Java web container, preferably Apache Tomcat because this has been tested in Tomcat.
-- Clone the repository and use Maven to build the projects `geoservices-datamodel` and `geoservices`.
+- Clone the repository and use Maven to build both projects `geoservices-datamodel` and `geoservices`.
-- Copy the complied WAR file to tomcat/webapps.
+- Copy the compliled WAR file to tomcat/webapps.

 ## Configuration
 - Create a YAML file with the following contents, change `dataFolder` to the location where you store the data files.